 Jennifer is also available to partner with families by attending school meetings (i.e., IEP meetings, 504 plan meetings or Student Support Team meetings).
 School meetings can often feel overwhelming, so having someone familiar with the process, paperwork, and school language can be helpful.

 Attorneys often ask Dr. Mulchay to conduct child custody evaluations.

 Dr. Mulchay is also available for litigation support and review work.

 Dr. Mulchay is available to assist attorneys in case consultation and strategy.
 He can also assist by educating the Court.

 He is available to review psychological evaluations and custody evaluations.

 If you have an unfavorable report, Dr. Mulchay can help by identifying deficiencies in the report.

-Do you have a favorable report?
-Dr. Mulchay can help analyze the report to prepare for cross-examination.
+If you have a favorable report, Dr. Mulchay can help analyze the report to prepare for cross-examination.

-Attorneys interested in these services can contact Dr. Mulchay’s assistant, Lidia, to schedule a consultation.
+Attorneys interested in these services can contact Dr. Mulchay’s assistant, Kia, to schedule a consultation.

 Dr. Mulchay provides consultation to psychologists interested in three topics: